phparkitect/arkitect/README.md

 ## What kind of rules can I enforce with Arkitect

 Currently, you can check if a class:
+ - depends on a namespace
+ - extends another class
+ - not extends another class
+ - have a name matching a pattern
+ - not have a name matching a pattern
  - implements an interface
- - have a name matching a pattern
+ - not implements an interface
  - depends on a namespace
  - don't have dependency outside a namespace
- - extends another class
+ - reside in a namespace
- - not extends another class
+ - not reside in a namespace

 # How to install